Environment

 Under the TEAMS concept, each Group strategic business unit (SBU) and facility prepares and adopts an EMS using ISO 14001 methodologies.
 Environmental activities are then improved through the use of the plan-do-check-act (PDCA) cycle at three levels: individual facilities, SBUs, and globally.

-To support TEAMS activities, the Group is also working to provide and consolidate shared global information systems, for use in improvements across the Group’s PDCA cycle based on analysis of each SBU’s environmental activities and data.
+To support TEAMS activities, Bridgestone is also working to provide and consolidate shared global information systems for use in improvements across the Group’s PDCA cycle based on analysis of each SBU’s environmental activities and data.
 It reinforces various infrastructure and human resource developments to ensure environmental management at SBUs and business locations.

-For example, all non-production sites, including distribution centers and retail shops, conduct environmental self-assessments, grading each location’s environmental management against one of three levels (I, II, or III), with the information used for further improvement using the PDCA cycle.
+For example, all non-manufacturing sites, including distribution centers and retail shops, conduct environmental self-assessments, grading each location’s environmental management against one of three levels (I, II, or III), using the information for further improvement by means of the PDCA cycle.

 In addition, the Group holds conferences for environmental managers to enhance environmental education and cooperation across the entire Group.
 The training includes on-site lectures and group discussions aimed at enhancing the capabilities of environmental managers and strengthening regional cooperation.